No. 3 La Vega takes down top-ranked Glen Rose, advances to 4A State Championship game

 From there, the two teams traded leads in the fourth quarter, before the Lady Pirates took a 48-47 lead on a Kiyleyah Parr layup with 50 seconds left, and then iced the game with free throws down the stretch.

-With the win, the Lady Pirates will now play in the 4A State Championship game on Saturday, March 4th at 7:00 pm against either Boerne or Sunnyvale.
+With the win, the Lady Pirates will now play in the 4A State Championship game on Saturday, March 4th at 7:00 pm against Sunnyvale.